qrzn23/min/wip/magick/content.md

 ### Notice

-THE A.'.A.'.
-IS AN organization whose heads have obtained by personal experience to the summit of this science.
+THE A∴A∴ IS AN organization whose heads have obtained by personal experience to the summit of this science.
 They have founded a system by which everyone can equally attain, and that with an ease and speed which was previously impossible.
 The first grade in Their system is that of STUDENT.

 A Student must possess the following books: The Equinox, 777.
 Konx Om Pax.
 Collected Works of A. Crowley; Tannhauser, The Sword of Song, Time, Eleusis.
 3 vols.
 Raja Yoga, by Swami Vivekananda.
 The Shiva Sanhita, or the Hathayoga Pradipika.
 The Tao Teh King and the writings of Kwang Tze: S.B.E. xxxix, xl.
 The Spiritual Guide, by Miguel de Molinos.
 Rituel et Dogme de la Haute Magie, by Eliphas Levi, or its translation by A. E. Waite.
 The Goetia of the Lemegeton of Solomon the King.
 These books should be well studied in any case in conjunction with the second part—Magick—of this Book IV.